Daniel-KM/Omeka-S-module-DerivativeImages/README.md

 Derivative Images (module for Omeka S) (archived)
 ======================================

-IMPORTANT: This module is now integrated in module [Bulk Check] and won‘t be updated any more.
+IMPORTANT: This module is now integrated in module [Bulk Check] and won’t be updated any more.

 [Derivative Images] is a module for [Omeka S] that allows to recreate all